Skip to main content

 Variables with Space

-For ex., $rec['first name'] + ' ' + $rec['last name']
+For ex., $record['first name'] + ' ' + $record['last name']

 Temp Variables

-Sometimes same calculation needs to be referred in multiple places.
+Sometimes the same logic needs to be referred in multiple places.
 Since you cannot create your own variables in Appsuite formulas, you will end up duplicating the sub-expression in multiple places.
 This can slow things down and more importantly source of bugs as you might forget to change in all places.

 In such cases, you can define temporary variables.
 Temp Variables starts with $temp..
 For ex., $temp.discount or $temp.leftOverAmount.
+You can define any number of temp variables and use them in the expression.

 caution